jantman/machine-access-control/hardware/v1_mcu/rfid_holder/README.md

 A holder/pocket for RFID cards and fobs to align and hold them over a RFID reader; designed for [https://github.com/jantman/machine-access-control](https://github.com/jantman/machine-access-control).

 Each unit is made up of one top piece, two symmetrical middle pieces, and two symmetrical bottom pieces.
+The middle and bottom pieces have a drain channel to allow liquids or debris to drain or be blown out the bottom of the holder.
+Pieces attach with M4 screws.

 These are intended to be cut from 3mm (0.111" actual) clear cast acrylic.
 A lightburn file for DecaturMakers' 100W Thunder Nova 35 (Brontē) using the standard 2" lens, 6mm (large) nozzle, internal air is included as [four-up-12x12_DM-ThunderNova35-Bronte.lbrn2](four-up-12x12_DM-ThunderNova35-Bronte.lbrn2).